DocGarbanzo/donkeycar/docs/utility/donkey.md

     * `not(user/angle < 0 and user/throttle < 0.4 and _index > 1000)` filters
       out all left turns, with lower speed that occurred after the 1000 record
     * `session_id == "tub_111_20_10_11" or session_id == "tub_112_20_10_11"`
       selects only two recordings from the tub.
-These refer to the v3.X tub names when converting to the v4.x tub format.

 The `createcar` command still creates a `train.py` file for backward compatibility, but it's not required for training.